jkeen/ember-data-prismic/README.md

 # Ember Data Adapter For Prismic CMS
 This is an ember data adapter for the V2 Prismic CMS.
 There are many incomplete projects trying to get ember to integrate easily into Prismic.
-This one actually works and is actually being used and developed
+This one actually works and is actually being used and developed.

 # Usage